 Meet Christopher Parton, PhD candidate in Musicology

-Each year more than 200 University classes utilize the Library’s Rare Books and Special Collections resources to provide students with the opportunity to study first-hand historical documents, books and other items seldom encountered.
+Each year more than 200 University classes utilize the Library’s Special Collections resources to provide students with the opportunity to study first-hand historical documents, books and other items seldom encountered.
 One such seminar class is History 521, History, Memory and Public History, taught by Professors Martha Sandweiss and Anthony Grafton.

 Parton’s research journey began with a list of potential research topics and resources sent to the class by Gabriel Swift, Reference Librarian for RBSC.
 Following the provided leads, Parton came across an exhibition catalog of the American Musicological Society’s 1955 conference held at Princeton.
 “The extensive exhibition showcased the musical treasures of the Library,” Parton described, “and included a section about a composer I had never heard of called James Lyon.”